danielabar/meblog/src/markdown/a-tale-of-rails-chatgpt-and-scopes.md

 Not only was I not getting `nil` as expected, but this could cause a performance problem as the application grows and there are large numbers of records in the `retrospectives` table.

-I explained the situation to ChatGPT and it did that thing where it apologizes, then gives you the same solution again that doesn't fix the problem.
+I explained the situation to ChatGPT and it did that thing where it apologizes, then provides the same solution again that doesn't fix the problem.
+(I encountered a similar issue awhile back trying to find the syntax for a [distinct GraphQL query](../gatsby5-distinct-query#ai-to-the-rescue) in a Gatsby project)

 ## Ask the Docs